Catostomidae (suckers) in the order Cypriniformes (carps, minnows and loaches)

 Many people enjoy bigmouth buffalo meat smoked or deep fried.
 Seldom taken on a hook and line; most are caught with trammel nets and other commercial fishing gear.
 Well-suited for artificial propagation.

-Medium-sized sucker with large, bony, square head.
-The eye is much closer to the back edge of the gill than it is to the tip of the snout.
-The mouth is at tip of snout on bottom; the lips are highly protrusable and covered with bumps.
-Usually has four dark crossbars.
+One of the most abundant and widely distributed stream fishes in the Ozarks, the northern hogsucker has a large, bony, square head.
+The mouth is at the tip of snout on the bottom; the lips are highly protrusable and covered with bumps.
+There are usually four dark crossbars.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.